Ryusei217/laravel-angular-template/readme.md

 ### Important Folders and Files
 #### app/assets
-Contains the javascripts and stylesheets for customizing your app.
+Contains the AngularJS javascripts files, and stylesheets for customizing your app.

 #### app/views/index.php
 Index file for the application.